Breakfast (Australian TV program): Format changes

-When Breakfast launched on 23 February 2012, it was hosted by Henry, Robinson and Rochford and aired from 6am until 9am.
+When Breakfast launched on 23 February 2012, it was hosted by Henry, Robinson and Rochford and aired from 6 am until 9 am.
 Robinson would present news and sport updates on the half-hour with Roze presenting weather forecasts.
 The set consisted of a large red couch where Henry, Robinson and Rochford would generally present from.
 An Australiana backdrop existed behind the couch and was coupled with various props including an outback windmill, a moped and a wooden crate as a coffee table.
 A large screen, made up of 16 flat panel displays, was located adjacent to the couch and was used by Roze to present weather updates.

 On 21 May 2012, Ron Wilson, Network Ten's former Ten Early News presenter, was employed to present news and sport updates, a role previously held by Robinson.
 At around the same time, Rochford's role in the show began to decrease with him presenting his segments from the Network Ten newsroom.
 On 29 June 2012, Rochford left the show with reports suggesting on-air tension with Henry led to his departure.
 One week later, the show's executive producer, Majella Wiemers, resigned from the show, being replaced by her deputy Sarah Bristow.

 On 30 July 2012, Network Ten began to restructure its morning lineup.
-As part of this plan, The Circle was axed, Breakfast was shorted to an 8:30am finish, Ten Morning News was reintroduced, and Wurrawhy was returned to its former 8:30am timeslot.
+As part of this plan, The Circle was axed, Breakfast was shorted to an 8:30 am finish, Ten Morning News was reintroduced, and Wurrawhy was returned to its former 8:30 am timeslot.
 These changes saw Wilson depart the show to present Ten Morning News, and Matt Doran and Natarsha Belling introduced to present news and sport updates throughout the week.
 Other alterations to Breakfast included a shift towards a stronger focus on breaking and analysing news, with a brand new set to match the national Ten News theme.
 The large screen used in the former set was relocated to the newsroom.
 Due to the abrupt axing of The Circle, advertorials and infomercials were screened during Breakfast for a short period of time to complete the network's contracts with various parties.
 In doing so, Breakfast, became the first Australian news and current affair program to feature advertorials and infomercials.

 On 13 August 2012, Kathryn Robinson was absent from the program with Paul Henry presenting the program solo.
 Henry presented every day since the show's inception.

 The fill-in news & sport presenters were Natasha Exelby and Lachlan Kennedy, whilst Summer Burke and Reuben Mourad were the fill-in weather presenters.